Start A Business

 For more information, contact:

 The Welcoming Center produces a free 2-minute monthly phone announcement notifying Philadelphia-area entrepreneurs about local business news, upcoming workshops, and other nonprofit and public resources.
-The service is provided in the language of the entrepreneur’s choice: English, French, Mandarin Chinese, Spanish, or Vietnamese.
+The service is provided in the language of the entrepreneur’s choice: English, French, Korean, Mandarin Chinese, Spanish, or Vietnamese.
 Transcripts of the messages are also available online.

 Our six-week English for Entrepreneurs class is offered periodically throughout the year.
 With a specialized curriculum covering English vocabulary and pronunciation, customer service skills and cultural competence, the course is open to business owners and retail workers.
 Participants learn how to de-escalate potential conflicts, build their customer base, and improve their understanding and connection with fellow merchants, neighborhood residents, and law enforcement.